 As in life, groups gather into communities for discussions and analysis in applied linguistics.
-A type of grouping that is widely used to reports written communication is “Discourse Community.”
-John Swales, an influential analyst of written communication, described these communities as groups that have purpose or idea, which uses communication to get to those goals.
+A type of grouping that is widely used to report written communication is “Discourse Community.”
+John Swales, an influential analyst of written communication, described these communities as groups that have a purpose or idea, and use communication to get to those goals.

 James Poter also defined it as a temporary constraining system, represented by the practices of texts, unified by the same focus.
 Moreover, a discourse community is a textual system having some stated and unstated conventions, a vital history, institutional hierarchies, bestowed interest, and so on.
-An Individual joins the community through proper training or by personal urge having different languages, so the primary language of a discourse community is described as registers or datatype.
+An Individual joins the community through proper training or by the personal urge to have different languages, so the primary language of a discourse community is described as registers or data type.
 The most important factor is the “map” of the discourse community that entails goals, vocabulary, and genres.
 Still, these do not remain fixed as with upcoming interests and participants, and they keep on modifying.

-According to John Swales, and educator and researcher, the discourse community can be defined into six segments:
+According to John Swales, an educator, and researcher, the discourse community can be defined into six segments:

 - It has a broadly agreed set of similar public goals.

-- It comprises of mechanisms of intercommunication among their members.
+- It comprises mechanisms of intercommunication among its members.